Best integrated amplifiers for 2023

 It works smart as well as hard.
 The amp's large power transformer uses multiple filter capacitors for plenty of energy reserves to help deliver lightning-fast transient response and explosive dynamics, so music sounds crisp and detailed.

 Digital sources benefit from the high-performance 8-channel 32-bit DAC built into McIntosh's Digital Audio Module.
-The latest version of the MA5300 ships with an upgraded DA2 module.
-If you own a version with the earlier (but still excellent) DA1 module, you can swap in the newer module for a fee.
+And the MA5300 ships with the excellent DA1 digital audio module pre-installed, so you have a range of inputs for digital sources.

 Most integrated amps are designed solely for use in a two-channel system, but the MA5300 has a handy Home Theater Pass Through feature that lets you use it in a home theater system.
 The right and left front channels from a surround sound preamp/processor can pass through the amplifier's analog inputs, allowing you to use its 100-watt-per-channel power output on your main front speakers.